 The Managing Board and Supervisory Board cooperate closely for the benefit of the Group.
 The common objective is to sustainably increase the enterprise value.
-The Managing Board regularly informs the Supervisory Board in a timely manner and in detail of issues of relevance for the Group concerning strategy, planning, business development, risk position, changes in the risk situation and compliance.
-Deviations from targets and budgets are explained to the Supervisory Board and its committees.
+The Managing Board regularly informs the Supervisory Board in a timely manner and in detail about Group-relevant issues concerning strategy, planning, business development, risk position, changes in the risk situation and compliance.
+Deviations from targets and budgets are explained to the Supervisory Board and its committees in detail.
 The strategic alignment and further development of the Group are also discussed and coordinated with the Supervisory Board.

 When making decisions and in performing their duties for HUGO BOSS, members of the Managing Board and Supervisory Board are not permitted to pursue their personal interests or grant other persons unjustified advantages.
-No conflicts of interest of members of the Managing Board or Supervisory Board were reported in fiscal year 2019.
-The offices held by the Managing Board and Supervisory Board members in statutory supervisory boards or comparable oversight committees of commercial organizations in Germany and other countries are listed in the notes to the consolidated financial statements.
-No member of the Managing Board sits on more than three supervisory boards of listed companies that are not members of the Group.
+No conflicts of interest of members of the Managing Board or Supervisory Board were reported in fiscal year 2020.
+The mandates held by the Managing Board and Supervisory Board members in statutory supervisory boards or comparable oversight committees of commercial organizations in Germany and other countries are listed in the notes to the consolidated financial statements.
+No member of the Managing Board sits on more than three supervisory boards of listed companies outside the Group.
 The same applies to members of the Supervisory Board who sit on the managing boards of other listed companies.
-Notes to the Consolidated Financial Statements, Note 26
+Notes to the Consolidated Financial Statements, Note 27

 The Managing Board

-The HUGO BOSS Group is managed by the Managing Board of the parent company HUGO BOSS AG, in which all of the Group management functions are bundled.
-The Managing Board’s core duties include corporate strategy, corporate finance, risk management (including the establishment and monitoring of the risk management system), decisions on the collections, and management of the sales network.
-In addition, the Managing Board is responsible for preparing the annual, consolidated, and interim financial statements, and represents the Company to the media and the capital market.
+HUGO BOSS is managed by the Managing Board of the parent company HUGO BOSS AG, in which all of the Group management functions are bundled.
+The Managing Board’s core duties include corporate strategy, corporate finance, risk management (including the establishment and monitoring of the risk management system), decisions on the collections, product sourcing and management of the sales network.
+In addition, the Managing Board is responsible for preparing the annual, consolidated, and interim financial statements as well as the presentation of the Company to the media and the capital market.

-The Supervisory Board has regard to diversity (diversity concept for the Managing Board) in the composition of the Managing Board.
-Diversity in the Managing Board’s members serves to ensure the Company’s success over the long term.
+The Supervisory Board pays attention to diversity in the composition of the Managing Board (diversity concept for the Managing Board).
+Diversity among the Managing Board’s members serves to ensure the Company’s success over the long term.
 The Supervisory Board takes account of a number of aspects in the composition of the Managing Board, including the following:

 - Members of the Managing Board should have long-standing management experience.

-- Members of the Managing Board should have an international background (i.e. individuals who possess experience gained outside Germany due to current or past activities and/or who hold non-German citizenship).
+- Members of the Managing Board should have an international background (i.e. individuals with experience gained outside Germany due to current or past activities and/or non-German citizenship).